azychen/Project-Starter/README.md

 The notion that mathematics, a purely man-made concept, can accurately explain real world phenomena astounds me.
-This deep fascination in our own world that we exist in motivated me to further explore that concept in another light - through programming.
+This deep fascination in our own world that we exist in motivated me to further explore that concept in another context - through programming.
 Not only would working on this project be something truly exciting for me, it would also be greatly beneficial to the future of the field.
 Targeting a younger demographic is a key component of this project, with the aim of sparking interest